Kennecott Mines National Historic Landmark (unigrid) brochure and map

 Stabilizing a Landmark

-Many of the buildings in Kennecott have been abandoned for sixty years.
-Some are in need of immediate stabilization to keep them standing, while some have deteriorated beyond the point of saving.
+Many of the buildings in Kennecott have been abandoned for decades.
+Some are in need of immediate stabilization to keep them standing, while other structures have deteriorated beyond the point of saving.

-The National Park Service, along with the local community and Friends of Kennicott, has engaged in an ongoing planning effort to identify buildings that will be stabilized or rehabilitated, and those that will not receive any attention at all.
-The goal is to protect the historic integrity of the mill town so that future generations will also be able to explore Kennecott.
+The National Park Service, along with the local community and Friends of Kennicott, are engaged in an ongoing planning effort to identify buildings that will be stabilized or rehabilitated, and those that will not receive attention at this time.
+The goal is to protect the historic integrity of the mill town so that future generations can explore and enjoy Kennecott.

-A few buildings will be rehabilitated for modern use, including the Store and Post Office.
+A few buildings have been rehabilitated for modern use, including the Store and Post Office.
 The Recreation Hall was completed in 2004.
 It is used for educational programs and community events.
 The Blackburn School now serves as the park's Kennecott Visitor Center.
-Several other buildings are currently receiving repairs to roofs, foundations, and walls.
+Several other buildings have received repairs to roofs, foundations, and walls.
 Throughout the mill town you will observe lots of activity during the summer.

 The stabilization work in Kennecott is expected to take many years.
 Through the hard work of many dedicated individuals, a unique piece of American history has been preserved.
 NPS is investigating potential cleanup actions at the Kennecott Mill Town site as part of an ongoing environmental investigation.